 Kevin Finn, Dean of Students

-Cyndi Spotts, Assistant Dean of Students, Student Affairs
+Cyndi Spotts, Associate Dean of Students, Student Affairs

 Title IX Coordinators for Employees: